flozz/stone.js/README.md

 ### Stone.guessUserLanguage

-Try to guess the user language (based on the browser preferred languages).
+Tries to guess the user language (based on the browser's preferred languages).

     String: Stone.guessUserLanguage();